opensyria/blockchain/crates/explorer-backend/frontend/docs/MODULE_5D_SUMMARY.md

 ## Summary

-Successfully implemented enhanced user experience features for the Open Syria Block Explorer with focus on Arabic typography excellence, Syrian cultural UI patterns, and comprehensive animation system.
+Successfully implemented enhanced user experience features for the OpenSyria Explorer with focus on Arabic typography excellence, Syrian cultural UI patterns, and comprehensive animation system.

 ---